 Access to Voting: What Does Research Tell Us?

 The PPC hosted a virtual panel discussion around the topics of voter access (polling locations, voting options in the pandemic, voter ID, etc.) and election administration and security (mail-in voting, etc.) on Oct 22, 2020 at 6:30 pm.
-The panel will be held via Zoom.
-A recording of the event is available below.
+The panel was held via Zoom.

 Emily Beaulieu Bacchus